noelmcloughlin/linkml-project-copier/README.md

   pipx install poetry
   ```

+  This will install Poetry 2.0 as required by this project.
+  If you also need Poetry 1.x for other projects, you can have both Poetry 2.x and Poetry 1.x installed at the same time.
+  pipx has the option to install another version with a suffix-modified name, here "poetry1",

+    ```bash
+      `pipx install --suffix=1 "poetry<2.0"`.
+    ```

 * **Poetry Dynamic Versioning Plugin**:

   This plugin automatically updates certain version strings in your generated project when you publish it.
 Your generated project will automatically be set up to use it.
 Install it by running: